-Unexcused Absences: Kansas statutes provide that a student is "truant" if they are absent without excuse, for a "significant portion" of the school day, for three consecutive days, or five days in a semester, or seven days in a school year.
+Unexcused Absences: Students who are absent without a valid excuse for a significant part of any school day shall be given an unexcused absence for truancy accounting purposes and considered truant.
+Truancy is defined as any three consecutive days, or five days in a semester, or seven days in a school year, whichever comes first.
 The child shall be considered to be not attending school as required by law.
 When that occurs, then the school is to provide notice to the student's parent or guardian.
 Legal action can follow.